opstrace/opstrace/docs/guides/user/collecting-cloud-metrics.md

 ### Exporters

 Exporters are deployed in the internal Opstrace Kubernetes cluster against the tenant namespace.
-Exporters may optionally reference one Credential under the same tenant.
+Exporters may optionally reference one Credential under the same Opstrace tenant.
 Updating an exporter’s configuration or a referenced credential will automatically restart the exporter.
 Each exporter within a tenant has a unique name.